Selen-Suyue/Selen-Suyue.github.io/_pages/about.md

 News
 ---------------
 - *My first work on robot learning:[MBA](https://selen-suyue.github.io/MBApage), about object motion for robots manipulation*
-- *I'm in charge of the Research Department for our school's [Microsoft Club](https://github.com/MSC-XDU).
+- *In charge of [Microsoft Club](https://github.com/MSC-XDU).
 Feel free to reach out if you'd like to join.*
 - *I have set up a [Personal Blog](https://www.cnblogs.com/SelenBlog), welcome everyone to visit!*

 Research Experience